dave-reynolds-93/ci-project-1/README.md

 -   The code failed the html validator as I had used the same ID twice.
 I fixed this by changing the ID names.
 -   The social links in the footer had a clickable area that was wider than the icon.
 This was poor UX.
 I tried changing the width of the anchor tag, but it didn't work.
 I then discovered on a forum that to change the width of an anchor tag you have to set the display to inline-block.
 It then worked.
 -   The image was leaving white space below it on the index.html page when the screen width was between 1100px and 768px.
 I fixed this by reducing the font size in the main section of the page.
+- The image was leaving white space to the right of it as the screen width got larger than 2160px.
+I fixed this by increasing the width of the img tag.

 ### Screenshots